 GSEP Welcomes Jessica Freeman as Summer Intern

-GSEP proudly welcomes Jessie Freeman as a summer intern.
+GSEP proudly welcomes Jessie Freeman as a law clerk.
 Jessie started in late May and hit the ground running.
-She is a 2L at Washburn University School of Law.
+She is a 3L at Washburn University School of Law.
 Jessie says she has not yet settled on one area of law yet, but is interested in elder, malpractice, estate planning, and veteran law.
 The variety of cases that GSEP handles, Jessie says, combined with a great atmosphere is already giving her a taste of several different areas of law.
 She is confident that with the help of the firm's attorneys, she will zero in on which areas she wants to pursue.

 With a proud record of military service, Jessie makes an excellent addition to GSEP's staff.
 She served in the Army as a Chief Warrant Officer 2 (CW2) and a UH-60 Blackhawk Helicopter Pilot until she was honorably discharged.
 Of her time flying helicopters in the Army, she says the most valuable lessons she took away were "to listen to perspectives of people from different backgrounds, upbringings and countries; how to communicate effectively with all kinds of personality types; and exactly how blessed we are to live in the United States."